rsmp-nordic/rsmp_core/sphinx/source/applicability/basic_structure.rst

 messages.
 This type of message should not be mixed up with alarm acknowledgement, which has a different function.
-The purpose of message acknowledgement is to detect communication disruptions, function as an acknowledgment that the message has reached its destination and to verify that the message was understood.
+The purpose of message acknowledgement is to detect communication disruptions, function as an acknowledgement that the message has reached its destination and to verify that the message was understood.

-There are two types of message acknowledgement – Message acknowledgment which confirms that the message was understood and Message not acknowledged which indicates that the message was not understood.
+There are two types of message acknowledgement – Message acknowledgement which confirms that the message was understood and Message not acknowledged which indicates that the message was not understood.